raisal-hind/ANPR/README.md

  personally, i refer you to use jupyter notebook through miniconda.
 Here is the link to download jupyter notebook and miniconda https://jupyter.org/ and https://docs.conda.io/en/latest/miniconda.html

  3.before all these software things, better have a good hardware like atleast 4gb ram, pentium and 500gb internal memory. if you can afford an efficient system then you can.

+steps to be followed:

+1.download the clear image from internet. or else use the images that i provided here. if you have images on your own hand then you it also. but it must be clear. before using your own images just refer the images here for sample.

- 4.get installed with packages like numpy, pandas, matplotlib, opencv, easyocr and tensorflow on jupyter.
+2.get installed with packages like numpy, pandas, matplotlib, opencv, easyocr and tensorflow on jupyter.

- 5.commands to install packages:
+commands to install packages:

  pip install numpy